LauMichelena/Course-Project-G-CD/CodeBook.md

  - fBodyGyroMag:Magnitude of these three-dimensional signals were calculated using the Euclidean norm
  - fBodyGyroJerkMag: Magnitude of these three-dimensional signals were calculated using the Euclidean norm

+*Value*: value associated with the given feature, a numeric vector from -1 to +1

 **